Louisiana Lottery Corporation: History

+Lotteries have been popular in the United States since the early days of colonialism.
+In 1868, a group of entrepreneurs began a private business, the Louisiana State Lottery Company.
+It promised to donate $40,000 annually for 25 years to Charity Hospital in New Orleans in exchange for the hospital not having to pay taxes.
+Tickets were sold nationwide to make it the largest lottery in the country.
+The lottery was noted during its early years of operation for its fairness.
+The company invited Confederate generals and adopted an elaborate mechanical system for its monthly draws.
+The player who won the largest prize in its 40-year history was a barber, who took home $300,000 (about $30 million today).

+After the Civil War, there was a decline in state-sponsored lotteries due to the national backlash against gambling.
+During the 1890s, Louisiana was the only remaining state operating a lottery, through the Louisiana State Lottery Company.
+It had a monopoly of legalized gambling that its operations extended outside of state boundaries.
+The company closed in 1894 after allegations of corruption.
+It moved to Honduras, ending 22 years later.

-The Louisiana Lottery Corporation (LLC) began in 1991, after the 1990 Louisiana legislature proposed a government-run lottery (ACT 1045) as a way to generate revenue without increasing taxes.
+The modern Louisiana Lottery Corporation began in 1991, after the 1990 Louisiana legislature proposed a government-run lottery (ACT 1045) as a way to generate revenue without increasing taxes.
 Due to the Lottery's unique operations, the Legislature recognized a corporate structure would suit it best.

 Voters also liked the idea, passing a constitutional amendment in 1990 creating the LLC by a 69% to 31% margin.
 In 2003, voters passed another constitutional amendment to dedicate Lottery proceeds to the Minimum Foundation Program that funds public education in Louisiana.

-Today's Lottery is not the first in Louisiana; in 1868, a group of entrepreneurs began a private business, the Louisiana State Lottery Company.
-It promised to donate $40,000 annually for 25 years to Charity Hospital in New Orleans in exchange for the hospital not having to pay taxes.
-Tickets were sold nationwide to make it the largest lottery in the country.
-After charges of corruption, it moved to Honduras, ending 22 years later.

 The president of the Louisiana Lottery Corporation handles the daily activities involved with running the corporation under the supervision of the Lottery's nine-member governing board of directors.
 Board members are appointed to staggered terms from each of Louisiana's seven congressional districts; one member is chosen from a list of five candidates submitted by the Louisiana Oil Marketers and Convenience Store Association; and one member is appointed at-large.
 Each member is appointed by the governor and confirmed by the Louisiana Senate before beginning a four-year term.
 Louisiana's treasurer serves as an ex-officio board member.